What Is Amazon SES? Setup Guide and Pricing

 SES tracks delivery rates, bounce rates, and complaint rates through CloudWatch and SES dashboards.

-Use this data to optimize your content, sending frequency, and recipient lists.
-Keeping bounce and complaint rates low is essential for a healthy sender reputation.
+Use this data to tune your content, sending frequency, and recipient lists.
+Low bounce and complaint rates are key to a healthy sender reputation.

 Common Use Cases for Amazon SES